 The Parish Council sets a budget every year known as the Precept.
 The money is collected for them by Uttlesford District Council through Council Tax bills.
 This is paid by the electors in the Parish.
 For 2020/21 the Parish Council set a precept (income) of £ 8,885.
 The Parish Council may also receive grants and income in other ways.
 They use this to help improve life for their local community in many ways.

 What does Berden Parish Council do and who are the Councillors?

 Elections to the Parish Council are held every 4 years.
 The total population of our parish is approximately 430.

-Current councillors and their responsibilities are John Burton (Chairman and Footpaths), Duncan Murdoch (Broadband and Planning), Amanda Coomber (Vice Chairman, Emergency Plan), Jon Howells (Playgrounds and Fundraising), Peter Hewitt (Website and Playgrounds) Diane Holt (Financial officer) and John Riddell (Highways and Footpaths).
+Current councillors and their responsibilities are John Burton (Chairman and Footpaths), Duncan Murdoch (Broadband, Planning and Property), Amanda Coomber (Vice Chairman, Emergency Plan), Peter Hewitt (Website and Playgrounds) Diane Holt (Financial officer) and John Riddell (Highways and Footpaths).

 The Parish Council employs a part-time Parish Clerk, currently Sue Griffiths, to implement policy decisions.
 The Parish Council also provides a conduit for complaints regarding such matters as overgrown trees, silted up drains, street lighting, sewage problems, grass verges and street cleansing.
 They lobby for improvements in highways, footpaths, road safety, broadband provision etc.